AdobeDocs/journeys.en/help/using/event/defining-the-payload-fields.md

     >[!NOTE]
     >
-    >The **[!UICONTROL eventID]** field is automatically added in the list of fields selected so that [!DNL Journey Orchestration] can identify the event.
+    >For system-generated events, the **[!UICONTROL eventID]** field is automatically added in the list of fields selected so that [!DNL Journey Orchestration] can identify the event.
 The system pushing the event should not generate an ID, it should use the one available in the payload preview.
 See [this page](../event/previewing-the-payload.md).

 1. When you're done selecting the needed fields, click **[!UICONTROL Save]** or press **[!UICONTROL Enter]**.